 Gaining ground: Promoting ‘human smart cities’ solutions

-Cities of the 21st century faced complex problems, said Atsutoshi Nishida, Advisor to the Board and former Chairman of Toshiba Corporation, Japan, in his keynote address.
+Cities of the 21st century faced complex problems, said the late Atsutoshi Nishida, Former President and Chairman of Toshiba Corporation, Japan, in his keynote address.
 He described the challenge as a trilemma of three critical issues: achieving sustainable economic growth, preserving the environment and securing resources.

 Nishida believed that even though the Muslim economic zone—extending from Asia to the Middle East and as far as Africa—was not a uniform environment, all the countries shared the common need for smart, frugal, compact cities that were equipped with energy management systems, energy-saving facilities, high quality water and sewerage systems, efficient urban transport systems, supported by the best energy mix.